Novacer/Stock-Analysis-Tools/Stock Analysis Tool/README.txt

 Does not require python to be installed

-For more information check out: https://github.com/Novacer
+For more information on how to use check out: https://github.com/Novacer/Stock-Analysis-Tools/blob/master/README.md